jasongurung/T20-World-Cup-Cricket-Best-11/README.md

 ## Key features

-### Profitability Analysis
+### End-to-End Data Pipeline:
+* From scraping the data to cleaning, transforming, and visualizing it in Power BI, the project utilized a robust data pipeline powered by BrightData, pandas, and Power BI.

+### Advanced Performance Metrics:
-* **Advanced Performance Metrics:** Emphasized key T20 statistics such as strike rate, economy rate, and match situation adaptability to drive decision-making.
+* Emphasized key T20 statistics such as strike rate, economy rate, and match situation adaptability to drive decision-making.

-### Performance Metrics
+### Interactive Dashboard:
-* **Interactive Dashboard:** Allowed for dynamic player selection based on live data, offering flexibility in exploring and analyzing various players across different match roles.
+* Allowed for dynamic player selection based on live data, offering flexibility in exploring and analyzing various players across different match roles.

-### Customer and Market Analysis
+### Role-Based Player Selection:
-* **Role-Based Player Selection:** Ensured a balanced squad by categorizing players into roles crucial for T20 cricket success (openers, finishers, all-rounders, etc.).
+* Ensured a balanced squad by categorizing players into roles crucial for T20 cricket success (openers, finishers, all-rounders, etc.).

-### Visual and Interactive Reports
+### Winning Probability Model:
-* **Winning Probability Model:** Utilized performance metrics to forecast an impressive 90% chance of winning, showcasing the power of data analytics in sports decision-making.
+* Utilized performance metrics to forecast an impressive 90% chance of winning, showcasing the power of data analytics in sports decision-making.

 ## Technologies Used
 * BrightData